codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 ### Creating a new pipeline

-Click the *Add pipeline* button in order to create a pipeline.
+Click the *New pipeline* button in order to create a pipeline.
 Enter a name (e.g. `basic-build`).
 Make sure that the option *Add Git commit trigger* is selected.

 {% include